Kapgate/M1_Application_Diary-management-system/1_Requirements/README.md

 HOW :
-By using while loops and switch cases we can create a program and run the code.
+By using while loops and switch cases we can create a program and run the code. by choosing any number from 1-5 you can edit,delete,view an event.

 ## SWOT